 Yes.
 The dog attack victim can sue the dog owner under certain conditions in Mississippi.

-There is no specific statute in Mississippi as there is in other states that makes a specific ruling on dog bites or dog attacks.
+There is no specific statute in Mississippi as there is in other states that make a specific ruling on dog bites or dog attacks.
 Dog attacks come under more general rules of negligence.
 If the victim and his or her attorney can prove that the dog owner was negligent in some way, then a lawsuit may be successful.
 Negligence may be proved in a number of different situations.

 - The dog was released from its leash or allowed to run free in a public area where dogs were either forbidden or at least required to be on a leash.